 Linda’s sister, Alice Pretoria Emma Fish (1900 – 1958) is standing beside her father.
 Alice married Ernest George Aldrich in 1922.

 The groomsmen are not named, nor is the second bridesmaid.
 She was probably one of Linda’s half sisters: Gertrude, Elfleda, or Mary Reher.

 The flowergirls are Gertrude Isabel George born 1915, daughter of Elfleda George née Reher, and Pearl Ramelli born 1913 who in 1936 married Elfleda’s son Norman George (1912 – 1968); Pearl is the mother of Lindsay George who gave us the copy of this photograph.

 It is disconcerting to see personal experiences fading into the historical past.

 Yesterday, 18 February, was my wedding anniversary; Greg and I have been married for 35 years.

 My memories, of course, are of the church, the bells, the gown and so forth, while the historical fact is now an item in the National Library’s digitised collection of Australian newspapers (most cease at 1956, but the Canberra Times, where our wedding news was reported, has been digitised up to 1995).

 In the newspaper wedding photograph I am wearing a Honiton lace veil that my grandmother wore at her wedding and was worn by various ladies of the Cavenagh-Mainwaring family.
 My English cousins kindly sent it to Australia for me to continue the tradition.

-Greg and I on our wedding day with our attendants Greg’s nieces Cassandra and Jodie and my cousin Vanessa
+Greg and me on our wedding day with his nieces Cassandra and Jodie and my cousin Vanessa.

 Me on my wedding day with the veil